FMCSA Violation Points System

 Here's one of the most important things to know about FMCSA CSA points.
 They cannot be removed.
 You may have heard that you can do something like “clearing your record" or even “erasing past violations.”
 But unfortunately, these services don't actually remove points from your record.
 What is Unified Carrier Registration?

 However, there are some things you can do to reduce the impact of points on your safety rating and overall reputation as a driver.
-For starters, you should make sure that any information in the Motor Carrier Management Information System (MCMIS) is correct and up-to-date.
+For starters, you should ensure that any information in the Motor Carrier Management Information System (MCMIS) is correct and up-to-date.
 You can also work closely with law enforcement officials to resolve any outstanding issues that contribute to an increase in CSA points.
-Read about Texas DOT Number and USDOT Number.
+Read about Texas DOT Numbers and USDOT Numbers.
 Learn here How to Prepare for a Compliance DOT Audit.

 How Do I Check My FMCSA Points?